Moqueca Recipe: A Creamy, Bright Brazilian Fish Stew

 Pat fish dry.
 Toss with ¾ tsp salt and 1–2 teaspoons of lime juice.
 Let it sit 10 minutes while you start the base.

 Heat olive oil and dendê oil in a large pot or Dutch oven over medium-high heat until shimmering.
-Add onion and cook 2 minutes, then add garlic and cook 1 minute more until fragrant (don’t brown it aggressively).
+Add onion and cook 2 minutes, then add garlic and cook 1 minute more until fragrant.

 Add fish pieces and press down gently so they're submerged in the broth.
 Cover and keep the stew at a low simmer for about 5 minutes, just until the fish is opaque and flakes.